alexandrakomkova/manifestie/README.md

 * Random affirmation
 * Async stunning photo loading from Unsplash
 * Home Screen widget with affirmation
+* Create, modify and delete your own categories
-* Create your own categories and add affirmations!
+* Create, modify and delete your own quotes and affirmations

 ## Technologies and libraries
 * Kotlin Mutliplatform Mobile